Tips for success with your first real Christmas tree

 Making sure your tree is fresh

-To keep your tree fresh and hydrated, follow the guidelines in “Water is the essential ingredient in keeping your real Christmas tree fresh” from MSU Extension.
+To keep your tree fresh and hydrated, follow the guidelines in “3 easy steps to make your real Christmas tree last this holiday season” from MSU Extension.
 If you cut your own tree at a choose-and-cut farm, you know the tree is fresh.
 If you can’t put the tree up in your house right away, store in a garage or other unheated space with the cut end in a bucket of water until you are ready to display it in your house.

 For pre-cut trees, do the pull test.
 Gently pull on the end of the branch with your thumb and forefinger.
 Fresh trees should hold onto all their needles.
 If a tree loses needles when you do the pull test, keep looking.